ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/llama-cpu/llama-chatbot.md

 [llama.cpp](https://github.com/ggerganov/llama.cpp) is an open-source C/C++ project developed by Georgi Gerganov that enabl es efficient LLM inference on a variety of hardware both locally and in the cloud.

-## About the Llama 2 model
+## About the Llama 2 model and GGUF model format

 The [Llama-2-7B-Chat model](https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGUF) from Meta is from the `Llama 2` model family and is free to use for research and commercial use.

-Llama 2 models can perform general natural language processing (NLP) tasks like text generation.
+Llama 2 collection of models can perform general natural language processing (NLP) tasks like text generation.
 You can access the base foundation Llama 2 model or select the specalised chat Llama 2 version that is already fine-tuned for back-and-forth dialogue.
 In this learning path you will run the specialized chat model.

+The Llama 2 family of models range in size from 7 billion to 70 billion parameters.
+The more parameters, the more information the model can store.
+This directly affects how well the model understands language and the model's general capabilities.
+LLMs that run efficiently on CPUs typically have lower numbers of parameters.
+For this example, the 7 billion (7b) model is ideal for retaining quality chatbot capability while also running efficiently on your Arm based CPU.

 Traditionally, the training and inference of LLMs has been done on GPUs using full precision 32-bit (FP32) or half precision 16-bit (FP16) data type formats for the model parameter and weights.
 Recently, a new binary model format called GGUF was introduced by the `llama.cpp` team.
 This new GGUF model format uses compression and quantization techniques that remove the dependency on using FP32 and FP16 data type formats.
 For example, GGUF supports quantization where model weights that are generally stored as FP16 data types are scaled down to 4-bit integers.
 This significantly reduces the need for computational resources and the amount of RAM required.
 These advancements made in the model format and the data types used make Arm CPUs a great fit for running LLM inferences.

-[Hugging Face](https://huggingface.co/) is an open source AI community where you can host your own AI models, train them and collaborate with others in the community.
-You can browse through the thousands of models that are available for a variety of use cases like NLP, audio and computer vision.
-Hugging Face also has a huge collection of NLP models for tasks like translation, sentiment analysis, summarization and text generation.

-In this learning path, you will download a popular [RoBERTa sentiment analysis](https://huggingface.co/cardiffnlp/twitter-roberta-base-sentiment-latest) NLP model from Hugging Face and deploy it using PyTorch on your Arm machine.
-Sentiment analysis is a type of NLP algorithm used to identify and classify the emotional tone of a piece of text.
-This model has been trained with over 124 million tweets.

 ## Install dependencies

-Before you download and build `llama.cpp` on your Arm server instance, install the following packages:
+Install the following packages on your Arm based server instance:

 ```bash
 sudo apt update